Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: System Model

-Three important cases follow: (i) $q = \V{1}$, which maps to the entire destination set $\Set{D}$, is assigned to each newly arriving packet prior to any replication operation; (ii) $q = b_k$ describes a packet with one destination $d_k$, which behaves like a unicast packet; (iii) $q = 0$ describes a packet without any destination, which is removed from the system immediately.
+Three important cases follow: (i) $q = \V{1}$ indicates the status of every newly arriving packet prior to any replication operation, with the entire destination set $\Set{D}$ as their current destination set; (ii) $q = b_k$ describes a packet with one destination $d_k$, which behaves like a unicast packet; (iii) $q = 0$ describes a packet without any destination, which is removed from the system immediately.